 Divide your budget costs into three columns:

 a.
-Category (e.g. Camera, Sound, Lighting, Locations, Art Dept, Production Stills)
+Category (such as Camera, Sound, Lighting, Locations, Art Dept, Production Stills, etc.)

-Add up and list a Subtotal for Production Budget
+Add up and list a Subtotal for the Production Budget

-Add up and list a Subtotal for Post-production Budget
+Add up and list a Subtotal for the Post-production Budget

-List a Total, or Grand Total amount of the entire budget
+List a Total, or Grand Total amount of the entire budget, Production + Post-production

-Translate in-kind services to a monetary value based on what any free services would cost if you were to pay for them.
+Translate in-kind services to a monetary value based on what any of those things or services would cost if you were to pay for them